-SINCE 2008’S third quarter, student loans outstanding have soared 152%, even as overall household debt has increased just 13%, according to figures from the Federal Reserve Bank of New York.
+SINCE 2008’S THIRD quarter, student loans outstanding have soared 157%, even as overall household debt has increased just 18%, according to figures from the Federal Reserve Bank of New York.
 Research suggests that, among those who struggle to repay student loans, many had borrowed to attend a community or for-profit college, or failed to graduate.

 The jump in education borrowing has been driven partly by rising college costs and partly by declining financial help from parents.
 Can’t afford to help your children with college costs?
 Consider counseling them to avoid costly colleges that will leave them heavily in debt, especially if their planned career will pay a modest income.